nathanlane/industrialpolicyclass/README.md

   - Rodrik, D. (2008).
 Second-Best Institutions.
 The American Economic Review, 98(2), 100–104. http://www.jstor.org/stable/29730003
   - **[Part 1 & 2 Only]** Harrison, A., & Rodríguez-Clare, A. (2010).* Trade, Foreign Investment, and Industrial Policy for Developing Countries.
 In D. Rodrik & M. Rosenzweig (Eds.), Handbooks in Economics (Vol. 5, pp. 4039–4214).
 Elsevier.

 - Suggested Readings.
   - Lane, N. (2020).
 The New Empirics of Industrial Policy.
 Journal of Industry, Competition and Trade, 1(2), 1–26. https://doi.org/10.1007/s10842-019-00323-2
-  - Krueger, A. O., & Tuncer, B. (1982).
-An Empirical Test of the Infant Industry Argument.
-American Economic Review, 72(5), 1142–1152. http://www.jstor.org/stable/1812029
-  - Harrison, A. E. (1994).
-An empirical test of the infant industry argument: Reply.
-American Economic Review, 84(4), 1096. https://doi.org/10.2307/2118048
   - Lin, J. Y., & Monga, C. (2013).
 Comparative Advantage: The Silver Bullet of Industrial Policy.
 In J. E. Stiglitz & J. Y. Lin (Eds.), The Industrial Policy Revolution I: The Role of Government Beyond Ideology (pp. 19–38).
 Palgrave Macmillan UK. https://doi.org/10.1057/9781137335173_2
   - Pack, H. (2000).
 Industrial Policy: Growth Elixir or Poison?
 The World Bank Research Observer, 15(1), 47–67.

 - Further Readings.
+  - Baldwin, R. E. (1969).
+The Case against Infant Industry Tariff Protection.
+Journal of Political Economy, 77(3), 295–305.
+  - Krueger, A. O., & Tuncer, B. (1982).
+An Empirical Test of the Infant Industry Argument.
+American Economic Review, 72(5), 1142–1152. http://www.jstor.org/stable/1812029
+  - Harrison, A. E. (1994).
+An empirical test of the infant industry argument: Reply.
+American Economic Review, 84(4), 1096. https://doi.org/10.2307/2118048
   - Stiglitz, J. E. (1993).
 The Role of the State in Financial Markets.
 The World Bank Economic Review, 7(1), 19–52. https://doi.org/10.1093/wber/7.suppl_1.19
   - Lipsey, R. G. (2007).
 Reflections on the general theory of second best at its golden jubilee.
 International Tax and Public Finance, 14(4), 349–364. https://doi.org/10.1007/s10797-007-9036-x
-  - Baldwin, R. E. (1969).
-The Case against Infant Industry Tariff Protection.
-Journal of Political Economy, 77(3), 295–305.

-- Part 1 Tutorial. - The political economy of industrial policy, and "the big debate."
-States are at the heart of the debate surrounding industrial policy.
+- Part 1 Tutorial. - The political economy of industrial policy.

-### Part 2 - Externalities - Infant Industries, Dynamic Externalities, Learning-by-Doing, and Scale Economies.
+### Part 2 - Externalities - Infant Industries, Learning-by-Doing, and Scale Economies.
-Clarifying concepts around externalities.  were at the heart of justifications surrounding industrial policy.
-Reviewing types of technical externalities and policy: learning-by-doing and scale economies.
+In this section we get more precise about the nature of externalities.
+We focus on two types of externalities associated with justifications of industrial policy: learning-by-doing and scale economies.
 The latter, is an entry point into thinking about place-based policies.

 - Required Readings.

   - **[Part 1 & 2 Only]** Harrison, A., & Rodríguez-Clare, A. (2010).* Trade, Foreign Investment, and Industrial Policy for Developing Countries.
 In D. Rodrik & M. Rosenzweig (Eds.), Handbooks in Economics (Vol. 5, pp. 4039–4214).
 Elsevier.
   - Lucas, R. E. (1993).
 Making a Miracle.
 Econometrica, 61(2), 251–272. https://doi.org/10.2307/2951551
+  - Thornton, R. A., & Thompson, P. (2001).
+Learning from Experience and Learning from Others: An Exploration of Learning and Spillovers in Wartime Shipbuilding.
+American Economic Review, 91(5), 1350–1368. http://www.aeaweb.org/articles?id=10.1257/aer.91.5.1350
   - Beason, R., & Weinstein, D. E. (1996).
 Growth, Economies of Scale, and Targeting in Japan (1955-1990).
 The Review of Economics and Statistics, 78(2), 286–295.
-  - Thornton, R. A., & Thompson, P. (2001).
-Learning from Experience and Learning from Others: An Exploration of Learning and Spillovers in Wartime Shipbuilding.
-American Economic Review, 91(5), 1350–1368. http://www.aeaweb.org/articles?id=10.1257/aer.91.5.1350

 - Suggested Readings.